 In addition to dysfunction at the local level, peripheral nerves can be disrupted by conditions affecting the central nervous system.
 For example, if the spinal cord becomes compressed by a herniated disc painful symptoms can result.
 Patient education is an important part of the care process and learning about the peripheral nerves can patients dealing with nerve pain get the help they need to resume a healthy, active life.

 Peripheral nerves — types and functions

 Peripheral nerves have to main functions and can be:

 - Sensory nerves – These peripheral nerves send information from the limbs and organs to the central nervous system.
-For example, if you touch something hot, sensory nerves would send signals from the hand to the spinal cord and brain so that you could percieve the heat and the brain could be aware of the situation
+For example, if you touch something hot, sensory nerves would send signals from the hand to the spinal cord and brain so that you could perceive the heat, making the brain aware of the situation.

 - Motor nerves – These nerves carry information from the brain and spinal cord to the organs and limbs.
-Using the above example, after the brain realized you touched something hot, the brain would send a signal (via the motor nerves) to muscles in your shoulder, arm, and hand; telling the muscles to move your hand because you might get burned.
+Using the above example, after the brain realized you touched something hot, the brain would send a signal via the motor nerves to muscles in your shoulder, arm and hand, telling the muscles to move your hand away from the source of heat.

-The spinal cord is the body’s information superhighway, and it helps the brain communicate with the peripheral nerves.
-Protected by the spinal column, the spinal cord sends out signals to the peripheral nerves through nerve roots that branch off the spinal cord.
-Nerve roots travel through foramina, or openings, in the spinal column, and these nerves extend outward to the peripheries of the body, hence the peripheral nerves.
+Stemming directly from the brain, the spinal cord is the body’s main conduit of sensory and motor information.
+Protected by the spinal column, the spinal cord sends out signals to the peripheral nerves through nerve roots that branch off of it.
+Nerve roots travel through foramina, or openings, in the spinal column, and these nerves extend outward to the peripheries of the body, which is why they’re called peripheral nerves.